dshieble/dshieble.github.io/_posts/2025-03-25-infrastructure-as-markdown.md

 This markdown-based approach, leveraging AI tools, represents a shift from traditional DevOps.
 It simplifies infrastructure management, making it accessible to those who might not be deeply versed in cloud infrastructure tools.
 If markdown documentation becomes a form of executable infrastructure, clarity in writing could soon surpass traditional scripting or configuration languages in importance.

-This approach is still pretty limited today - infrastructure deployment is particularly nitpicky in exactly the ways that agentic coding tools hate.
+This approach is still pretty limited today.
+Large infrastructure configurations tend to consist of the huge overly structured files that tend to confuse modern AI coding tools.
+But make no mistake - this is the future.

-While the markdown approach currently excels with simpler scenarios, ongoing advancements in AI may expand its capabilities.

-Markdown as infrastructure—it's intriguing, practical for simple setups, and hints at a new way of thinking about DevOps.